Connect with others who understand.

 While creating your fasting management plan, your doctor will tell you how many calories to eat on fasting days (if your plan allows calories) and on nonfasting days.

-Time-restricted eating is typically the best kind of fasting for people with diabetes because it still allows you to eat every day.
+Time-restricted eating may be easier and lower risk for some people with type 2 diabetes because it still allows you to eat every day.
 In time-restricted eating protocols, fasting periods are often short enough not to lead to hypoglycemia.
 In a typical time-restricted eating fasting plan, you can eat during a six-to-eight-hour window every day.
+The safest plan for you depends on your medications, risk of hypoglycemia, kidney function, and other health factors.

 Balance Your Meals

 Make sure your meals include a mix of carbohydrates, protein, and healthy fats.
-This balance helps you stay energized and keeps your blood sugar levels steady before and after fasting.
+This balance helps you stay energized and maintain healthy blood sugar levels before and after fasting.

 Meals Before Fasting